 In an episode of Hollywood’s Best Directors, Joe Dante talked about directing a Sci-Fi movie that was produced by Steven Spielberg.
 Innerspace was conceived as a serious film until Jeffrey Boam rewrote the screenplay after pitching it under the scenario of imagine if Dean Martin shrank and was put inside the body of Jerry Lewis.
 This affected a change in casting in that Dennis Quaid was cast because of his ability to impersonate Dean, whereas Martin Short was cast because he was quirkier than the other actors in the same way that Jerry was quirkier than anyone else during the height of his fame and popularity.
 Because of the change in script, Dante became the director because Spielberg didn’t have a reputation for being a comedy director.
 Dante joked that he would be hired for movies which Spielberg wasn’t going to do.

 Rewrites cost more money than people realize.
 It’s not just a matter of salary and printing hundreds of paper sheets, but copyrighting.
 More dialogue can result in a bigger salary (or a percentage of the box office intake).
 Regardless, rewriting is a cheaper yet more sensible alternative to recasting and reshooting.
 A screenplay will have to be shortened or at least rewritten to be cheaper because the star power is unavailable or uninterested.
 If a screenplay is shortened, it means that the distributors have conferred with the exhibitors to learn that a movie can only be a certain length depending on who is starring in it.
-A movie that is three hours long has to star someone who was in a movie that grossed half a billion dollars.
-A movie that is over two hours long has to prominently feature (if not star) someone who appeared in a movie that grossed a fifth of a billion dollars.
+A movie that is over two hours long has to prominently feature (if not star) someone who starred in a movie that grossed a fifth of a billion dollars.
 For instance, Pulp Fiction prominently featured Bruce Willis.

-TV shows are easier to reconfigure due to the free-form nature of the medium.
+TV serials are easier to reconfigure due to the free-form nature of the medium.
 Glenn Quinn’s short-lived time as Allen Francis Doyle on Angel was written off as a simple case of throwing a curveball to the fans.
 Such deception was easy to pull off because Joss Whedon is renowned for his plot twists.
 It was only three years later that it became obvious that Glenn had a drug problem.
 In 2002, he died.
-This calls into question other times in TV shows where characters disappear with no explanation.
-In the old days, actors and actresses wouldn’t get enough time to have love interests because it was revealed that they were homosexual.
+This calls into question other times in TV serials where characters disappear with no explanation.
+In the old days, stars wouldn’t get enough time to have love interests because it was revealed that those playing the latter were homosexual.
 Either the executives assumed that they wouldn’t partake in heterosexual activities or the producers experienced some sort of disallowance.
 In the days which exist between old and new, a thespian may have left because of refusing to engage in physical interracial romance.

 Low-budget film-makers, like Sam Raimi and Peter Jackson, end up doing reshoots on bigger movies.
 Necessary reshoots can be achieved in other ways.
 Continuity errors should be fixed in post-production but never are.
-Crew members should disguise themselves and their equipment but never do e.g. dressing in the same clothes as the characters who can be seen in the reflections.
+Crew should disguise themselves and their equipment but never do e.g. dressing in the same clothes as the characters who can be seen in the reflections.
 You would think that directors know that we can see the lighting screens on glasses and sunglasses.
 Exterior shots should be done on fake streets because there won’t be people looking at the camera.
 Likewise with transportation interiors unless it’s during a time of day when commuters aren’t around.
-Of course, abandoned factories are ideal substitutes for sound stages.
-Filming shots in chronological order would decrease continuity errors.
+Abandoned factories are ideal substitutes for sound stages.
+Filming shots in chronological order would stifle continuity errors, but thespians need to memorize even simple actions.

 Another solid way to restrict continuity errors is to halt improvisations from cast members.
 If they must improvise, multiple cameras should be used so as to allow for seamless editing.
 Contracts usually describe reshoots as an additional period of post-production services.
 The reshoots clause can be seen as the devil coming to collect your soul.
 Debating before, during and after production is pointless when test screenings indicate things that may or may not have been suggested in any given aspect of the creative process.
 Also, test screenings are not representative of the majority of the ticket holders.
 In actual fact, reshoots would be avoided if surveys were conducted prior to the making of the film.
 Film-making without surveys made sense before the golden age of social networking websites.
 Teens shouldn’t be trusted for R-rated films.

-It’s already happened, in a sense, with TV shows where viewers can cast their votes for their preferred ending (ala Psych and Hawaii Five-0).
+It’s already happened, in a sense, with TV serials where viewers can cast their votes for their preferred ending (ala Psych and Hawaii Five-0).
 I’m surprised that there isn’t a reality TV show about test screenings.
-Out of all the actors who were cast before being cast away, Harvey Keitel is the most ashamed (fired from Apocalypse Now and Eyes Wide Shut).
+Out of all the actors who were cast before being cast away, Harvey Keitel is the most ashamed (Apocalypse Now and Eyes Wide Shut).
 Out of all the actresses who went through the hiring and firing process, Judy Garland was the most ashamed of them all (fired from Annie Get Your Gun and Valley of the Dolls).
 Ironically, Garland replaced a pregnant June Allyson in Royal Wedding but was then replaced by Jane Powell, when her drug problems caused serious production delays.
 TV budgeting was cutting into studio profits in the early ’50s, so the days of long delays caused by star behavior were over.
 Emily Lloyd also got fired from three movies but she is the least famous.
+She hasn’t warranted a mention in history books.

 The Royal Wedding hoo-ha marked the end of Garland’s film career at MGM, who thought long and hard then figured that Garland’s problems were mounting.
 They surmised that she’d never really be a bankable commodity again.
 Her comebacks, each riddled with problems due to her drug abuse and mental health, proved that MGM was partially correct.
-The featured image is from Jonah Hex.
-On a somewhat unrelated note, Hancock managed to have reshoots despite being a project that spent over a decade in development Hell.
+Reshoots of Jonah Hex (this article’s featured image) resulted in Megan Fox calling it her worst film.
+Hancock managed to have reshoots despite being a project that spent over a decade in development Hell.
 Sometimes, projects are in this state because the producers know that there will be reshoots.
 If such shoots turn out well, the producers get plaudits.
 If they turn out bad, the producers don’t have to worry about saving their skins because most people would associate the scenes with the director unless it’s obvious that scenes have been reshot.

 If a cast member’s name features heavily when discussing delays, there will be a decrease in employability.
 Orson Welles couldn’t bring in a film on time, so he had a gradually difficult time in raising funds to make his cinematic dreams happen.
 This not only explains why Jackie Chan was disallowed to be a director for the majority of the nineties, but why Sammo Hung was credited as the sole guide on The Moon Warriors (1992) after the fact (i.e. being a guest director who had a say in how the overall film was being edited).
 It’s a testament to his talent as a perfect visionary that a film involving the work of four other visionaries has a running time that falls way short of the hour and a half standard.
 The same can’t be said for Swordsman (1990).
 This had six directors spoiling the broth.